VirgilSecurity/chat-back4app-android/README.md

 Also, use Virgil Security to verify the integrity of data at any point.
 Data Integrity is essential to anyone who wants to guarantee that their data has not been tampered with.
 [Our tutorial][_data_integrity] provides mode details.

 More information about what you can build with Virgil Security you will find [here][_virgil_www].

-## HIPAA compliance:

-End-to-End Encryption is a way to meet the technical requirements for HIPAA.
-If you need more details, sign up for a free [Virgil account][_virgil_account], join our Slack community and ping us there: we’re happy to discuss your own privacy circumstances and help you understand what’s required to meet the technical HIPAA requirements.

 Follow our posts on Back4App.
 In the next tutorial, we will be helping two people or IoT devices to communicate with end-to-end encryption with [PFS][_pfs] enabled.
 You’ll find out how to protect previously intercepted traffic from being decrypted even if the main private key is compromised.